zencart/documentation/content/user/products/products_misc.md

 ---
-title: Miscellaneous Product and Attribute Questions
+title: Miscellaneous Category, Product and Attribute Questions
-description: Using Products and Attributes in Zen Cart
+description: Using Categories, Products and Attributes in Zen Cart
 category: products
 weight: -1
 ---